-Abstract: Toyota started practicing TPS (Toyota Production System) since 1950 successfully.
-Due to success of TPS Many companies across the world stated using the same.
-Later in 1990s.
-M. Womak and Jones gave the name it as a lean manufacturing.
-Lean manufacturing is now one of the most powerful manufacturing systems in the Competitive world.
-Numerous organizations around the world have implemented and adopted it to enhance their productivity through reduction and elimination of Waste.
-This project reports is on understanding and implementation of one of the Lean tools which is; Value Stream Mapping, for Directional Control Valve in Bosch Rexroth (India) Pvt.
-Ltd. - Sanand Plant, Ahmedabad.
-Value Stream Mapping is a lean tool to identify the value added and non-value added activity during the production.
-Using this, identify the Waste and removing it along the processes which is based on the principle of Bosch Production System.
-(TPS - Toyota Production System) This intends the checking of the Inventory level during the process of Manufacturing and Assembling of the products.
+Toyota started practicing TPS (Toyota Production System) since 1950, successfully.
+Due to success of TPS, many companies across the world started using the same.
+Later in 1990s, Womak and Jones gave the name it as a lean manufacturing.
+Lean manufacturing is now one of the most powerful manufacturing systems in the competitive world.
+Numerous organizations around the world have implemented and adopted it to enhance their productivity through reduction and elimination of waste.
+This project reports is on understanding and implementation of one of the lean tools which is; value stream mapping, for directional control valve in Bosch Rexroth (India) Pvt.
+Ltd., Sanand Plant, Ahmedabad.
+Value stream mapping is a lean tool to identify the value added and non-value added activity during the production.
+Using this, identifying the waste and removing it along the processes, which is based on the principle of Bosch production system is done.
+TPS (Toyota Production System) intends the checking of the inventory level during the process of manufacturing and assembling of the products.